mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 ### Use NLB on Ingress Controller (optional?)

-> TODO need to check if we need that section as the NLB should be default in 4.11
+> `4.11.0-fc.0` still install Classic LB.
+This option will force to use NLB by default

 Reference: https://docs.openshift.com/container-platform/4.10/installing/installing_aws/installing-aws-network-customizations.html#nw-aws-nlb-new-cluster_installing-aws-network-customizations